 Every search engine is a little different, and although you can’t completely control rankings (low ratings, poor conversion rates, and other factors can all impact rankings), you do have a say in what winds up on your product pages—and that can have a big impact on how well you rank.

-How people learn about your products
+How people learn about your products online

 In a brick-and-mortar store, people explore and compare products by reading the packaging, talking to store associates, and seeing, touching, smelling, or listening to the products themselves.
 Depending on the purchase, they may do the same thing at multiple stores until they find the product that meets their needs.